oliverklee/ext-seminars/Documentation/EN/Reference/Hooks/Index.rst

 The plain text hook is always called, because a HTML email always contains a plain text version, too.
 The HTML hook is called only if emails are sent as HTML.

-With the other hooks you may modify the complete `Mail` object (e.g. sender or receiver addresses, subject line or the complete body).
-See also :file:`Classes/Mail.php` of extension `oelib` for available properties and methods.
+With the other hooks you may modify the complete `MailMessage` object (e.g. sender or receiver addresses, subject line or the complete body).
+See also :file:`sysext/core/Classes/Mail/MailMessage.php` for available properties and methods.

 Register your class that implements :php:`\OliverKlee\Seminars\Hooks\Interfaces\RegistrationEmail`